maritz/nohm/README.md

 * [Beauvoir](https://github.com/yuchi/Beauvoir) Simple project management app - by yuchi (uses node v0.6 - very old)

 Do you have code that should/could be listed here?
 Message me!

+## Add it to your project

+To add the current alpha vor v2 use the alpha tag

+    npm install --save nohm@alpha

 ## Debug